ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 My directory structure, which of course, I recommend 🙂, is-

-Genealogy          (top level folder, mine is in my Home folder) myRD-DB.rmtree   (my main database file)
+Genealogy          (top level folder, mine is in my Home folder) myRM-DB.rmtree   (my main database file)
   Misc Databases   (folder for other databases I frequently use) Exhibits         (folder containing all media files in a folder hierarchy) SW               (folder containing various utility apps and the ini file)